cnag-aat/assembly_pipeline/README.md

   --illumina-list illumina_wildcards
                         List with basename of the illumina fastqs.
 Default None --r10X-list r10X_wildcards
                         List with basename of the raw 10X fastqs.
-For raw 10X we need to give this argument, for processed 10X reads, the pipeline can obtain it.
 Default None
 ```